 American legislative history.

-A LIBRARY AND ARCHIVE FOR OFFICIAL SENATE PAPERS
+AN ARCHIVE AND REPOSITORY FOR OFFICIAL SENATE PAPERS

 The Hatch Center will serve as a repository for the Senator’s collected papers, legislative documents, and other materials—one of the most significant collections in the modern Senate.
 Senator Hatch ranks among the longest-serving Senators in history and has authored more legislation than any other contemporary officeholder.

 For nearly two decades, an archivist has carefully preserved more than 3,000 boxes of the Senator’s legislative records and other materials.
-The Hatch Center will provide a user-friendly library featuring this collection for use by both academic researchers and the general public.
+The Hatch Center will provide user-friendly access to this collection for use by both academic researchers and the general public.

 AN INSTITUTE FOR PUBLIC POLICY AND CIVIC ENGAGEMENT